Cheaper access to universal fluctuations in integrable spin chains from boundary effects

-From numerical simulations of the KPLL model, we find that the two sides of (\ref{C1[c1-c1] open}) agree quite well up to finite size corrections vanishing presumably as $\sim L^{-1/2}$, see figure~\ref{fig C1} for a representative case and SM \cite{SM} for a few other cases and for the exact KPZ expressions used to evaluate $c_{1}(x\,;\sigma_{a},\sigma_{b})$.
+From numerical simulations of the KPLL model, we find that the two sides of (\ref{C1[c1-c1] open}) agree quite well, although whether (\ref{C1[c1-c1] open}) becomes exact when $L\to\infty$ is not entirely clear from numerics, see figure~\ref{fig C1} for a representative case and SM \cite{SM} for a few other cases and for the exact KPZ expressions used to evaluate $c_{1}(x\,;\sigma_{a},\sigma_{b})$.
 We emphasize that a combination of two KPZ modes is needed~: taking a single KPZ mode with either sign for the asymmetry leads to a completely wrong prediction.
 As noted already in \cite{RDSK2024.1}, the magnetization profile does not simply interpolate linearly between $\sigma_{a}$ and $\sigma_{b}$, even when these parameters are small, where we find

 We note that (\ref{C1 small}) essentially matches with the magnetization profile obtained in \cite{ARRS1999.1} within the light-cone for a bipartite quench of an infinitely long chain of free Fermions.